 When buying a house, most people want to ensure that their investment does not lose value.

-If you are planning on selling your home anytime soon or want to borrow money against your home, you should consider ways to increase the value of your house to get the most money back when you sell or have it appraised.
+If you are planning on selling your home anytime soon or want to borrow money against your home (a home improvement loan or personal loan), you should consider ways to increase the value of your house to get the most money back when you sell or have it appraised.

 Consider these ideas for increasing the value of your home.